zuozhenggh/learning-library/data-management-library/database/upgrade/19c/upgrade/autoupgrade.md

     </copy>
     ````

-    If you don not want to edit the file by yourself, there is a config file for DB12 stored already:
+    If you do not want to edit the file by yourself, there is a config file for DB12 stored already:

     ````
     <copy>